jakejhc/symposium/README.md

 # 1. Virtual Session --  March 25 Tuesday
 Instruction:

 Please use your own ACS login to sign in and attend online sessions through [ACS meeting site> program tab> my itinerary](https://acs.digitellinc.com/live/34/page/1159).
+Be ready to use Zoom.

 The below is from ACS:
 "Each session opens 10 minutes prior to the start time.